-Chile may from time to time, without the consent of the holders, increase the size of the issue of the notes, or issue additional debt securities having the same terms and conditions as the notes in all respects, except for the issue date, issue price and first payment on those additional notes or debt securities; provided, however, that any additional debt securities subsequently issued that are not fungible with the previously outstanding notes for United States federal income tax purposes shall have a separate CUSIP, ISIN or other identifying number from the previously outstanding notes.
+Chile may from time to time, without the consent of the holders, increase the size of the issue of the sum of the notes and the original notes, or issue additional debt securities having the same terms and conditions as the notes in all respects, except for the issue date, issue price and first payment on those additional notes or debt securities; provided, however, that any additional debt securities subsequently issued that are not fungible with the previously outstanding notes for United States federal income tax purposes shall have a separate CUSIP, ISIN or other identifying number from the previously outstanding notes.
 Additional debt securities issued in this manner will be consolidated with and will form a single series with the previously outstanding notes.